Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 Guava cache is based on memkind library, built on top of jemalloc and provides memory characteristics.
 To use it in your workload, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.

-For Parquet data format, add these conf options:
+For Parquet file format, add these conf options:
 ```
 spark.sql.oap.parquet.data.cache.enable           true
 spark.sql.oap.fiberCache.memory.manager           pm